 Our legal work

 Our legal service for children and young people in custody was established in 2002.
 We give children and young people in custody advice about how to improve their treatment and conditions and make sure they are released from prison safely with the support they are entitled to.
 Children and young people can call us from prison on our free legal advice line.
-The legal news page provides a monthly update about the advice line and the work of the legal team.
+The legal news page provides updates on calls to our advice line and the work of the legal team.

 Our parliamentary work